extmadhavi/react-worldcivic/README.md

   - Employ a visually appealing design that prioritizes both aesthetics and usability.
   - Create an engaging and attractive user interface.

-### Getting started
-Certainly!
-Here's a sample "Get Started with Repo" section for your GitHub README:

 ## Get Started with This Repo

 Follow these steps to set up and use this repository: